Programming-Competitions/NeuripsHS/README.md

 ## Model arch

- - STT model, outputs text (whisper-small is good, finetune it on our langauges, need around 40 hours per language for a finetune)
+ - STT model, outputs text (whisper-small is good, finetune it on our langauges, need around 40 hours per language for a finetune, then convert to and inference with whisper.cpp)
  - emotion classifier model for audio
  - translation transformer, lang to lang
  - TTS model on final translated text to mediums